 Recipes Featuring Spanish Olive Oil

 Cakes, cold soups, and sauces all rely heavily on olive oil in Spain.
-And good quality olive oil is also what gives our fried foods their special touch!
-Here are some of my favorite recipes that heavily feature Spanish olive oil.
+And good-quality olive oil is also what gives Spanish fried foods their special touch!
+Here are some of my favorite recipes starring Spanish olive oil.

 - Salmorejo: This creamy cold tomato soup is one of my favorite Spanish foods of all time!